linebender/druid/README.md

 Druid's current development is largely driven by its use in [Runebender], a new font editor.

-We have been doing periodic releases of druid on crates.io, but it is under active development and its API might change.
+We have been doing periodic releases of Druid on crates.io, but it is under active development and its API might change.
 All changes are documented in [the changelog](https://github.com/linebender/druid/blob/master/CHANGELOG.md).

-For an overview of some key concepts, see the (work in progress) [druid book].
+For an overview of some key concepts, see the (work in progress) [Druid book].

 ## Example